 Regardless of the kind of product or service you offer, or the type of business model that you have, customer service must be at the heart of every organization.
 Good customer service builds trust and loyalty, plus it gives you a competitive edge and makes you memorable.
 Every year, forward-looking companies invest a considerable sum of money to provide customer service training to their employees.
+Some of them keep track of their training using a learning management system.
 To be sure that you are on the right track, we gathered the best customer service training ideas from the experts.

 Amanda Thomas, Senior Director of Marketing, Liaison Technologies